-- Because it was actually HARDER to use disposable wipes with cloth diapers.
+- It is HARDER to use disposable wipes with cloth diapers.
 We were in the habit of putting the dirty wipes into the dirty diapers and then we had to get the wipes into the trash or the diaper genie thing & the cloth diapers into the wet bag for the wash.
 It was a mess.
-I ended up washing disposable wipes on accident.
-Yuck.
+I ended up washing disposable wipes on accident and they ruined the velcro.
+Boo.
+And just yuck.
 It’s easier to just wash it all.

 - We used a TON of wipes.
-With a girl, we wanted to keep ALL of the poo away from her lady parts.
-So, we used a new wipe for every swipe. 🙂 We were going through wipes like MAD!
+We used a new wipe for every swipe. 🙂 We were going through wipes like MAD!

 - It’s also cheaper.
 Read: going through wipes like mad. 🙂

 - I don’t like the chemicals in wipes.
 The skin absorbs those chemicals through the thin skin of privates so it’s just bad for her.
 And, the organic and healthier versions I still feel are using unnecessary chemicals in order to preserve those wipes on the shelf for that long.